 Dental radiographs are invaluable aids in diagnosing, treating, and maintaining dental health.

 Drs.
-Johnson, Phillips and Giuseffi utilize Digital Imaging Technologies within the office.
+Johnson and Phillips utilize Digital Imaging Technologies within the office.
 With digital imaging, exposure time is up to 80-90 percent less when compared to traditional x-rays.
 Exposure time for dental x-rays is extremely minimal.
 The amount of radiation exposure for a full set of digital dental x-rays is roughly the same amount of radiation a person would be exposed during the first three hours of air travel, According to the American Dental Association Council of Scientific Affairs JADA 2006; 137 (9): 1304-1312

 Digital imaging can also help us retrieve valuable diagnostic information.
 We may be able to see cavities better.